skupperproject/refdog/terminology.md

 The console is read only.
 The console depends on the flow collector.

-### Flow collector
+### Controller

-The flow collector stores data about application traffic.
+The site controller and service controller.
+This is the Skupper control plane.

 ### Router